dankeyy/swap.py/README.md

 ## 🔴 Caveats 🔴
 This implementation heavily relies on c-api; will not work for other implementations of Python.

-So generally works fine for all versions of cpython (even 2.7).\
+Tested as working for versions 2.5 upto 3.11.\
 But - if for some reason you spread your swap call over multiple lines,\
 you would need to either use a version newer than 3.7 (old parser issue) or one-line it.